hsong2/hsong2.github.io/_posts/2021-02-23-Hacker-School-FTZ-Level-2.md

 ---
-layout: ftz
+layout: post
 title: "Hacker School FTZ - Level 2"
-description: "Do you know the file permission and SetUID in the Linux?"
+description: "Do you know that you can use the shell command in the vi editor"
 comments: true
+categories: ftz
 ---
 <img data-action="zoom" src='{{ "assets/ftz/level2/1.jpg" | relative_url }}' alt='relative'>